-The overall material diverted graph below shows the tonnes of material that has been kept out of landfill.
-It shows the totals for the 2021/22, 2022/23 and 2023/24 financial years.
+The Overall Material Diverted graph below shows the tonnes of material that has been kept out of landfill.
+It shows the totals for the 2021/22 and 2022/23 financial years, as well as the forecasted totals for the 2023/24 financial year.